Excerpts from: Interval Computations: Introduction, Uses, and Resources

 functions.

-is a Fortran~90 module that defines an interval data type, with support
+- INTLIB_90 was a Fortran~90 module that defines an interval data

 -